nphuoc1625/flutter_pluggable_modules/lib/modules/auth/docs/auth_module.md

 - Both access token and refresh token are stored securely using JSON serialization
 - Error handling is implemented using the `Result` class from common module
 - Errors are organized in a hierarchy with specific types for different scenarios
-- Repository implementations map lower-level errors to domain-specific errors
+- Repository implementations map both server response errors and exceptions to domain-specific errors